-Please note that Dr. Desmarais will not be accepting honours thesis or graduate students in 2016-17 as he will be on leave.
+Please note that Dr. Desmarais will not be accepting honours thesis or graduate students in 2019-20.

 My research examines the impact of gender norms on perceptions of justice, close relationship, sexuality and the use social media.
 My most recent research also focuses on matters related to teaching and learning in post-secondary education.

 Ph.D., Psychology (Social Psychology), University of Waterloo, 1993

 Desmarais, S., Fach, M., & Lackeyram, D. (2018).
 Integrating Pedagogy and Technology to Measure Program and Institutional Learning Outcomes at the University of Guelph.
 Higher Education Quality Council of Ontario Publication.
 Government of Ontario.

 Wood, J., Desmarais, S., Milhausen, R., & Burleigh, T. (2018).
 Why have sex and whether it matters: Using self-determination theory to investigate reasons for sex and relational outcomes in consensually non-monogamous and monogamous relationships.
 Journal of Social and Personal Relationships, 35(4), 632-654.

 Weijs, C., Majowitz, S., Coe, J., Desmarais, S., & Jones-Bitton, A. (2017).
 The Personal use of Facebook by Public Health Professionals in Canada: Implications for Public Health Practice.
 Journal of Communication in Healthcare, 10(1), 8-15.Anastasopoulos, V., & Desmarais, S. (2015).
 By Name, by Deed, or by Manner?Identifying the Source of the Feminist Stigma.
 Journal of Applied Social Psychology,45(4), 226–242.